 A concluding note...

 Maheshwar is one of my favorite offbeat destinations with rich history and culture.
 I thank my job for sometimes providing me with opportunities for visiting exotic locations like this one.
 However, while on work, you have hardly any time to explore a place at slow pace.
-I would love to visit this place sometime without worrying about reporting to my workplace.
+Hence, I would love to visit this place sometime without worrying about reporting to my workplace.
 I like walking around historic places and talking to the elderly people about their memory of the place decades ago.

 Have you been to Maheshwar?
 If yes, please share your experience.
 What did you like the most?
 And if you have not been there, you may reach out to me, in case the travel tips in this article are not enough.